kligozio/caffe/README.md

 ## Using

-Currently, only the Python project is operational.
+Currently, only the caffe.exe and \_caffe.pyd (Python) project is operational.

 ### Python
 You must build the pycaffe project.